 The Bigger Picture

 The 2024 Act is part of a long-term shift towards making leasehold fairer for homeowners.
-Combined with previous reforms and planned future changes (including potential commonhold reform), the direction of travel is clear: less power for freeholders, lower costs for leaseholders, and a more transparent system overall.
+Combined with previous reforms and planned future changes (including potential commonhold reform and the ongoing leasehold scandal), the direction of travel is clear: less power for freeholders, lower costs for leaseholders, and a more transparent system overall.

 For mortgage applicants, this is positive.
 But the transition period — where legislation exists but is not fully implemented — requires careful navigation.
 Stay informed, take professional advice, and do not assume that future changes are already in effect.